Tilt

 • Andrea Božić

-Andrea Božić is a choreographer and artist based in Amsterdam.
-Her educational background includes dance, literature, English, film, theatre and media art.
+Andrea Božić (HR/NL) is a choreographer and artist based in Amsterdam.
+Her educational background includes dance, theatre, literature, English, film and media art.
 In Croatia, she studied modern dance and earned a degree in Comparative Literature and English Language at the University of Zagreb.
 In the Netherlands, she graduated from the School For New Dance Development and the Amsterdam Master of Choreography (DAS Choreography), both at the Academy of Theatre and Dance, Amsterdam.

-Her work is in-disciplinary and site-responsive and takes form of performance, audio-visual installation, gameplay scores and film, often in collaboration with the weather and night sky.
+Her work is in-disciplinary and takes form of performance, audio-visual installation and other formats often in collaboration with the moon and night sky.
 The work re-organises attention and space, creating paradoxical situations to ask questions about spectatorship, imagination, perception, the politics of gaze, presentation of reality and the organisation and distribution of authorship.
-All individual projects are part of larger constellations, both within Andrea's own work and her collaborations with others.
+Her research overlaps dream logic and gameplay strategies, scientific principles (cosmology, quantum physics) and mysticism, exploring how – when these other logics are transposed and projected onto the everyday - this can allow for other perceptions and imaginaries to emerge.

-A selection of recent works includes the performances How To Exit a Reality (Attempt 1 of 19), PoroCity and Orange Night, as well as site-responsive audio-visual installations Looking-Glass House, Civil Twilight (Choreography for 450 nm and 600 nm), Zandloper (Hourglass), The Cube and Through the Looking Glasses by Andrea Božić and Julia Willms in collaboration with the moon and the night sky.
+Recent works include the performances Within Cells Interlinked, Dream Archive: Live Collection, How To Exit a Reality (Attempt 1 of 19), PoroCity and Orange Night, as well as audio-visual installations Looking-Glass House, Civil Twilight (Choreography for 450 nm and 600 nm), Zandloper (Hourglass), The Cube and Through the Looking Glasses by Andrea Božić and Julia Willms in collaboration with the moon and the night sky.

-Her work has been presented at numerous festivals and venues internationally within the performing and visual arts (Frascati, SPRING, Oerol, KunstFestSpiele Herrenhausen, Vooruit, HAU, ImpulsTanz, Reina Sofia Museum, Centre Pompidou Metz, de Appel Arts Centre, a.o.).
-It was produced by the Frascati Productions from 2003-2012.
+Her work has been presented at numerous festivals and venues internationally within the performing and visual arts (Frascati, SPRING, Oerol, KunstFestSpiele Herrenhausen, Vooruit, HAU, ImpulsTanz, Reina Sofia Museum, Centre Pompidou Metz, de Appel Arts Centre, Dance Week Festival, a.o.).
+It was produced by Frascati from 2003-2012.
 From 2009-2012, Andrea was artist-in-residence at the International Choreographic Arts Centre Amsterdam (ICK).

-Together with Nicole Beutler and Marijke Hoogenboom, Andrea was co-initator and curator of We Live Here: AnAcademy, an artistic exchange platform in Amsterdam.
-With Nicole Beutler and Keren Levi, she has initiated and curated three editions of the Come Together Festival and is one of the co-founders of BAU - platform for dance and performance Amsterdam.
+Together with Nicole Beutler and Marijke Hoogenboom, Andrea was co-initator and curator of the summer academy We Live Here in Amsterdam.
+With Nicole Beutler and Keren Levi, she has initiated and curated three editions of the Come Together Festival and is one of the co-founders of BAU - dance and performance Amsterdam.

-Since 2012, Andrea is tutor at DAS Theatre and from 2012-2015, she was mentor at DAS Choreography, both MFA programmes at DAS Graduate School, Academy for Theatre and Dance Amsterdam.
-She was researcher at DAS Research (2016-2018) and a research fellow at THIRD 2019-2022.
-Andrea has collaborated with many artists, most notably with Ivana Muller, and presents her work frequently at conferences and symposia.
-She publishes texts about her work and gives workshops and labs internationally (Royal Academy of Art The Hague, ArteZ Master of Theatre Practices, SPRING Academy, DAS Theatre, Banff Arts Centre, Zagreb Dance Centre, a.o.).
+From 2012-2023, Andrea was core tutor at DAS Theatre, and since 2023 she gives an annual transmedia research lab at DAS Theatre in collaboration with iDLab, departing from her artistic practice and research.
+From 2012-2015, she was mentor at DAS Choreography, both are Master programmes at DAS Graduate School, Academy for Theatre and Dance Amsterdam.
+She was researcher at DAS Research (2016-2018) and a research fellow at THIRD, DAS Graduate School, 2019-2022.
+Andrea has collaborated with many artists, most notably with sonic artist Robert Pravda (co-founder of TILT) and choreographer and performance artist Ivana Muller, and has presented her work frequently at conferences and symposia.
+She has published texts about her work and given workshops and labs internationally (Royal Academy of Art The Hague, ArteZ Master of Theatre Practices, SPRING Academy, DAS Graduate School, Banff Arts Centre, Dance Week Festival, Academy of Dramatic Arts, Zagreb, among many others).

 • Julia Willms